SipioneDavide/sipionedavide.github.io/_pages/about.md

   - /about.html
 ---

-# Davide Sipione

-PhD Researcher in Mathematics
+PhD Student in Mathematical Sciences
-Politecnico di Torino
+Department of Mathematical Sciences, Politecnico di Torino

 ---